 17 October 2017 at 16:55

-But here’s the trap.
-Sometimes an organisation refuses to comply with the request because it wants proof that a person is who they say they are.
-These cases come to us from time to time.
-We thought it would be helpful to explain why an organisation needs to be able to verify a person’s identity – and how this can delay the process.
+The Privacy Act gives people the right to access their information.
+When a person requests their information, the organisation or business must respond to the request within 20 working days.
+However, sometimes an organisation wants proof that a person is who they say they are, before they action the request.
+These cases come to us from time to time, so we thought it would be helpful to explain why an organisation needs to be able to verify a person’s identity.

 Police case